Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

 \
 + *Extend*

-  The redeemer will allow anyone to increase the subscription funds by locking the funds in the Payment Contract.
+  This redeemer/ endpoint will allow anyone to increase the subscription funds by locking the funds in the Payment Contract.

-  - Validate that the value of the UTxO is increased as long as the Datum is updated with the Service NFT Token Name.

-  - Validate that the extension of the service follows the Service provider rules / datum.
+  - The Payment UTxO being extended must be identified by its output reference matching the provided reference.

+  - A Service datum must be supplied as a reference input (at *`service_ref_input_index`*), ensuring that the Service NFT (using the *`service_reference_tokenname`*) is present.

+  - The output UTxO (at payment_output_index) must remain at the Payment Script’s address and include an updated Payment datum.

+  - The new Payment datum is validated by comparing it with the current Payment datum to check that the additional locked funds correspond to the specified *`additional_intervals`*.

   \
++ *MerchantWithdraw*

+  The redeemer has two variants based on the datum.
+It allow anyone with a merchant to withdraw funds from the Payment UTxO or Penalty UTxO of their Service depending on the respective Payment and Penalty datums.

+    \
+  + *Payment*

+    - The merchant must provide an input (at *`merchant_input_index`)* that proves ownership of the Service NFT (derived from the *`service_reference_tokenname`*).

+    - The Payment UTxO (from payment_input_index) must have a valid Payment datum which is validated against the service datum passed from *`service_reference_tokenname`*
+    - Implement linear vesting for fund release by:

+      - Dropping the first *`installments_withdrawn`* elements from the original installments list to form the new Payment datum.

+      - Verifying that the difference in the service fee value (calculated from the UTxO’s value) between the input and output does not exceed the sum of the *`claimable_amount`* of installments that are past their *`claimable_at`* time.

+    - The output UTxO (at *`payment_output_index`*) must be sent to the Payment Script’s address.
+    \
+  + *Penalty*

+    - If a penalty is being applied, the Payment Token must be burned (verified by checking that the mint value includes a burn of one token with the specific Payment NFT token name).

+    - The merchant must similarly prove ownership of the Service NFT in one of the inputs ( *`merchant_input_index`*).

+  \
 + *Unsubscribe*

   The redeemer will allow anyone with an Account NFT to spend an Account UTxO to unlock funds back to their address.

-  - Validate the user with an Account NFT asset spends a Payment UTxO.

-  - Validate that the penalty UTxO is being produced with the merchants Token Name.
+  - The subscriber must provide an input (at *`subscriber_input_index`*) containing the appropriate Account NFT.

+  - The Payment UTxO being spent (from *`payment_input_index`*) must carry a valid Payment datum.

-  - Validate that the logic follows the Service provider rules / datum as a refernce input to ensure the penalty goes to the merchant when paying the penalty fees.
+  - A Service datum is provided as a reference input to verify service conditions.

+    - The decision branch is based on the subscription’s timing:

+      - *Without Penalty:* If the current time is past the *`original_subscription_end`* or if the Service is inactive, the Payment Token is burned.

+      - *With Penalty:* If unsubscribing early (active service), the transaction must produce an output (at penalty_output_index) carrying a Penalty datum.
+This output must include at least the minimum penalty fee as defined by the Service datum.

   \
-+ *MerchantWithdraw*

-  The redeemer will allow anyone with a Service NFT to withdraw funds from the Payment UTxO or Penalty UTxO.

-  - Validate whether the transaction contains a penalty datum or a normal datum.

-  - *Payment UTxO*

-    - Validate that user with Service NFT spends a Payment UTxO

-    - Validate the payment datum against the service datum
-    - Implement linear vesting for fund release:

-      - Calculate vesting periods based on time elapsed

-      - Determine withdrawable amount based on vesting periods
-  - Verify any remaining funds are returned to the payment validator
-  - Update the last_claimed field in the new datum

-  - *Penalty UTxO*

-    - Validate that user with Service NFT spends a Penalty UTxO

-    - Ensure the full penalty amount is withdrawn
-    - Verify that the PenaltyNFT which is the same as the Payment NFT is burned
-  \
 + *SubscriberWithdraw*

   The redeemer will allow anyone with an Account NFT to withdraw funds from the Payment validator.

+    - The subscriber’s input (at subscriber_input_index) must contain the correct Account NFT.

+    - The Payment UTxO (from payment_input_index) must have a valid Payment datum.

-    - Verify that the service is inactive
+    - The Service datum (from the reference input at service_ref_input_index) must indicate that the Service is inactive.

-    - Validate that user with Account NFT spends a Payment UTxO
-    - Verify the subscriber receives all the refund amount
-    - Verify that the Account NFT is preserved in the subscriber's output
+    - The Payment Token is burned (ensuring exactly one token with token name "subscription" is burned).

 #pagebreak()

-=== Service Multi-validator
+=== Service Validator
 \
 The Service Multi-validator is responsible for, creating, updating and removing a service.